sebgui30/AppAudit/README.md

 - Provide a simple and pleasing interface to users that enables them add, remove, and track usage with ease.
 - Allow the simple exporting and visualization of collected data.
 ---

-# App Audit

-App Audit is a desktop application for tracking lifetime usage of applications that the user chooses to monitor.
-It is designed to run entirely locally, ensuring privacy and control over your own data.

 ## Features
 - Track usage time of selected apps
 - Save data locally (no internet connection required)